ninabarzh/broomstick/content/posts/How-your-smartphone-sold-you-out.md

 ### The Great Permission Heist

-* Terms of Service & Privacy Policies are not agreements—they’re hostage notes written in legalese.
+* Terms of Service & Privacy Policies are not agreements, they’re hostage notes written in legalese.
 The average Privacy Policy is 2,518 words long (because transparency is best served as an unreadable wall of text).
-Reading all the policies for your installed apps would take 16 hours—or roughly the time it takes to regret your life choices.
+Reading all the policies for your installed apps would take 16 hours, or roughly the time it takes to regret your life choices.
 * "Free" apps are the worst offenders.
-They’re not free—you’re just paying in personal data instead of cash.
+They’re not free, you’re just paying in personal data instead of cash.
 * Pre-installed apps are the ultimate betrayal.
 Your carrier forces them on you (looking at you, Serbian media apps), and you can’t even delete them.
 Net neutrality?
 More like net absurdity.

 ### "But why do they need all these permissions?"